NBVC and NCG-1 breaks ground on first of its kind Port Damage Repair Training Facility

 |0

-This work, NBVC and NCG-1 breaks ground on first of its kind Port Damage Repair Training Facility [Image 5 of 5], by LTJG Drew Verbis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NBVC and NCG-1 breaks ground on first of its kind Port Damage Repair Training Facility, by LTJG Drew Verbis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NBVC and NCG-1 breaks ground on first of its kind Port Damage Repair Training Facility